 - Could you kiss someone after they’d just necked a glass of milk?

 - Could you stand back and watch your partner feed your child chicken wings?

 Okay, enough of the horrible visuals already.
 But really, the reality is that single vegans should look to date vegan, or at least vegetarian.
 If, that is, they don’t want to run into the aforementioned issues later down the line.

 If you can’t agree that cruelty to animals is unnecessary, and that meat is unnecessary in maintaining a healthy diet, it doesn’t bode well for a successful, loving future together.

 You need to start off on a similar pathway.
 Of course you remain independent people, but when you share so much of your life with someone it makes sense that you need to be morally on the same page.

 That’s all well and good, you might say, but where can I find another person that thinks like me?
-A person looking for romance who shares my love of animals and plant-based foods?
+Is there a soulmate, a person looking for romance who shares my love of animals and plant-based foods?

-Where can I find someone with interests like animal welfare, permaculture, sustainable living, alternative energy sources, bicycling over driving, organic gardening and all such conscious things?
+Where can I find my soulmate with interests like animal welfare, permaculture, sustainable living, alternative energy sources, bicycling over driving, organic gardening and all such conscious things?

 Enter vegan dating, well, vegetarian dating and vegan dating, because most sites combine the two groups.